lesterlimjj/tp/docs/DeveloperGuide.md

 ### Glossary

+* **CLI**: Command Line Interface, is a text-based user interface where users type commands.
+* **FXML**:A markup language used to define the layout of JavaFX UI components.
+* **GUI**: Graphical User Interface, is a graphical-based user interface where users can interact with the application.
+* **Jackson**: A Java library used to serialize/deserialize model classes to/from JSON in the Storage component.
+* **Java**: A general-purpose, object-oriented programming language used to develop the MatchEstate application.
+* **JSON**: JavaScript Object Notation, is a lightweight data-interchange format used to store and transfer data.
 * **Listing**: Entry of a property that is currently on the market.
 Contains property
 * **Mainstream OS**: Windows, Linux, Unix, MacOS.
 * **Owner**: A person associated with a listing to indicate they are selling the property.
 A listing can have multiple owners.